 The 26B A4B MoE variant fits in roughly 18GB RAM at Q4_K_M under llama.cpp, but the HuggingFace Transformers architecture definition for Gemma 4’s MoE layer types was missing at launch — meaning Transformers-based workflows (training, evaluation, adapter attachment) could not load the model at all in the initial release window.
 PEFT incompatibility compounds this: teams that planned to fine-tune the MoE variant with LoRA adapters cannot attach them to the new layer types without upstream library updates, making the 26B variant essentially inference-only outside Google’s toolchain for now.

-What would cause a team currently committed to LiteRT-LM to reconsider that choice within the next six months?
+What would cause a team currently committed to LiteRT-LM to reconsider that choice?

-Two events would force a reassessment: Google releasing the MTP heads to HuggingFace (eliminating the performance asymmetry and removing the primary reason to accept LiteRT lock-in), or llama.cpp shipping native MTP support via a separately distributed draft head that Google officially sanctions.
-A secondary trigger is the Swift API reaching stable status — once iOS teams can ship production native Swift apps, the platform coverage argument for LiteRT-LM strengthens considerably, but until then iOS deployments require wrapping the C++ library, which adds maintenance surface that may tip borderline decisions toward ONNX Runtime.
+Google released the MTP drafters to HuggingFace on May 5, 2026, available for Transformers, vLLM, SGLang, MLX, and Ollama.
+For teams already on those frameworks, the primary performance reason to accept LiteRT lock-in is substantially weaker than it was at this article’s original publication.
+The remaining trigger is llama.cpp shipping native Gemma 4 MTP drafter support: feature request #22747 is open as of this writing with no implementation linked.
+(Feature Request: support MTP drafters · llama.cpp #22747) A secondary trigger remains the Swift API reaching stable status — once iOS teams can ship production native Swift apps, the platform coverage argument for LiteRT-LM strengthens considerably, but until then iOS deployments require wrapping the C++ library, which adds maintenance surface that may tip borderline decisions toward ONNX Runtime.